-In the 1990s Jens Sachtleben developed devices for Cell Information Therapy (CIT), which should promote the body's own regeneration and the associated relief by accelerating the healing effect of acute and chronic medical conditions.
-The application should be carried out on the intact or protected skin of the patient concerned in accordance with the operating instructions or from a treating physician.
+In the 1990s Jens Sachtleben developed devices for Cell Information Therapy (CIT), which should stimulate the body's ability to regenerate and thus promote an acceleration of the healing effect and relief of symptoms in acute and chronic medical conditions.

 The first CIT device was available to therapists from 1994.
-The Auralon C® enabled the application of this device in a wide application spectrum, as the user was in the position to adjust the various frequencies.
+The Auralon C® made it possible to select different frequencies.

 Auralon C® adhesive pads and pointer

-A follow-up therapy device is currently under development.
-Market entry is planned for the year 2020.
+An improved follow-up therapy device (device generation 3) is currently under development; its market entry is planned for late 2020.

 Somagen®- applicator with coil and control unit